rpruim/latex/README.md

  * problems.sty -- a system for creating exercises and solutions
  * probstat.sty -- some macros for probability and statistics
  * sfsect.sty -- typeset section headers in sf font

+ The bin directory contains some utilities
+  * knitr -- commandline Rnw -> PDF with multiple runs of latex and intermediaries as needed (written in bash)